 Neonatal nurse practitioners earn a median annual average salary of $95,106.

 Nurses in pediatrics work with children all the way through young adulthood.
 Pediatric nurses perform developmental screenings, and check vitals and growth during wellness visits.
 They often administer immunizations and vaccinations, and examine symptoms to help diagnose potential illnesses in young patients.

 Pediatric nurse practitioners earn an annual average salary of $89,792.

 Types of Nursing Degrees

 Depending on the type of nursing job you are looking to pursue, there are various levels of nursing degrees.
-When selecting the degree that’s right for you, consider your individual career aspirations and the time commitment it requires.
+When selecting the online degree that’s right for you, consider your individual career aspirations and the time commitment it requires.

 |Degree Level||Definition||Possible Concentrations||Median Annual Salary|

 |Associate||ASNs focus on technical skills in two year program.
 Students take courses in nursing, anatomy, and biology, and are required to complete a clinical component.||Paramedic ASN, Registered nurse||$59,540|

 |RN to BSN||This is a two-year bridge-program for RNs that want to become BSNs, allowing previous courses and work experience as credit toward the program.||Staff nurse, Nurse midwife||$68,450|

 |Bachelor’s||3-4 year program that includes both general education requirements and nursing science classes.||Nursing Manager, Nursing specialists: ICU, emergency room, operating room||$61,765|